MicrosoftDocs/cpp-docs.it-it/docs/assembler/masm/dot-nolistif.md

 ---
 # <a name="nolistif"></a>.NOLISTIF

-Suppresses listing of conditional blocks whose condition evaluates to false (0).
+Evita l'elenco dei blocchi condizionali la cui condizione restituisce false (0).

 ## <a name="syntax"></a>Sintassi